-The Payments Association’s Project Financial Crime team have launched its newest report, ‘Data Sharing to prevent Financial Crime: Why you can now share data with confidence.’, supported by benefactor Form3.
+The Payments Association’s Financial Crime Working Group have launched their newest report, ‘Data Sharing to prevent Financial Crime: Why you can now share data with confidence.’, supported by benefactor Form3.

-The meeting was kindly hosted by project benefactor Form3 and was a great opportunity for the team to come together and discuss plans for the year.
+The meeting was kindly hosted by working group benefactor Form3 and was a great opportunity for the team to come together and discuss plans for the year.

 Join us in the fight against financial crime and be a part of shaping the future of the payments industry.
 Together, we can make a difference.